j323m13/minikube/README.md

 We check if the creation of this pod has been succesful:
 `kubectl get pods -o wide`

-Alrighat, now we have one pod running on server-m02 and another one running always on server-m03.
+Alright, now we have one pod running on a server and another one running always on server-m03.
 Our installation should be safe for a while.

 ## Lesson learned